 Trees are commonly utilized as support systems for zip lines, tree houses, and other structural applications.
 These arrangements can be more complex than traditional construction methods because they introduce a living organism into the system that is susceptible to disease, death, and decay.
-In this article, Board-Certified Master Arborist, Mark Webber discusses the use of trees as structural support members and highlights several issues relevant to their failure.
+In this article, the experts discuss the use of trees as structural support members and highlights several issues relevant to their failure.

 The experts at Robson Forensic are frequently retained to investigate injuries involving the design, maintenance, and operations of zip line courses.
 Experts involved in these matters may include recreational programming specialists, structural engineers, materials scientists, or master arborists.
 Contact us directly to discuss your case and determine which expert is best qualified to assist.